Advantel moves contact centers to the cloud with Bigleaf

 Loga: Absolutely.
 For these companies, it’s about managing call load and unforecasted or seasonal traffic volumes.
 To do that, they are looking at people like us who can help them build the seasonal infrastructure they need.

 But it’s more than building infrastructure.
-They don’t want to put a lot of capex into technology that’s only needed for a small period of time.
+They don’t want to invest a lot of capital expense (capex) into technology that’s only needed for a brief period of time.
 Timing is of the essence.
 They need options available when it is least expected.

 The elasticity of cloud-based services is essential for our customers to allow them to scale up and scale back down as needed.
 We’re able to jump in to put the technology services in front without them having to alter their existing business process or culture.
 Continuity is critical.